 The simplest 8-pad controller ever made.
 Just record a sample or loop into each of the pads.
 Then tap the pad to play it back.
 Infinite jams to be had.

-Ways to challenge yourself
+3 ways to challenge yourself

 Try a new DAW

-Try to recreate a song you love
+Recreate a song you love

-Try to make a song from start to finish in 1 hour
+Make a song from start to finish in 1 hour

 Use LANDR as a creative tool

-So your mix is coming along smoothly by this point.
+Your mix is coming along smoothly by this point.
 But there are always those looming questions… How do you know if your mix is up to snuff?
 Does it sound like other good songs?
 Is everything sitting together properly?
 Use a Mix Reference.

 Export and LANDR your track often during the mix process.
 Take notes on what’s sounding right or wrong.
 Go back to your mix and fix.

-How to stay organized and focused
+Stay organized and focused

 Label your tracks